jameskelly33/Milestone-Project-4-LangSchool/README.md

 * [Django](https://www.djangoproject.com/)
     * Django was used to create the project
 * [Django Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html)
-    * Django Allauth was used to create user log in functionalty to the site
+    * Django Allauth was used to create user log in functionality to the site

 * [Django Countries](https://pypi.org/project/django-countries/)
     * Django countries was used to populate the options for the country select input in forms throughout the site